-Cufflinks were properly introduced in the 17th century and King Charles II, who was recognised for his style popularised cufflinks by regularly wearing them in public, helping to influence the people’s opinion on these statement accessories.
+Cufflinks were properly introduced in the 17th century and King Charles II recognised for his style, King Charles II popularised cufflinks by regularly wearing them in public, helping to influence the people’s opinion on these statement accessories.

 The 18th century saw an increase in the usage of cufflinks.
 Worn by royalty and aristocracy which helped to increase the popularity of cufflinks.
 They were also used to commemorate royal occasions and special events, much like they do today.
 Gentlemen of this time would be gifted cufflinks, creating collections of cufflinks.

-The industrial revolution and Victorian era also dramatically affected the cufflink market.
-The growth in manufacturing and the aid of machinery enabled cufflinks could be produced in greater volumes so that they were more readily available.
+However, it wasn’t until George Krementz, a German immigrant, and the industrial revolution, that the cufflink market was completely revolutionised.
+Inspired by the manufacturing process for bullets, in 1876, Krementz utilised this method to begin creating cufflinks in mass.
 Like most jewellery of the Victorian period, designs became more exuberant and ostentatious.
 Gold and silver cufflinks were at their peak and were covered with extravagant and intricate designs, often finished with glorious gemstones.
 The middle classes started to wear cufflinks and one design that shone in this time included writhing and intertwined snakes, which are now referred to as ‘Victorian Serpents’.

 In the early 1900s more cufflinks were being worn than ever, with stunning and colourful enamelled cufflinks being popular – this is still true today.
 After the First and Second World Wars and the shortages that ensued, men liked to embellish their outfits with a wide range of accessories and cufflinks.
 By the end of the 20th century men’s shirt makers had begun mass producing shirts which included buttons already on the cuff, decreasing the use of cufflinks.
 As the fashions started to change and be influenced by the French, their double cuff (which we call the French cuff) made its way to England and sparked a resurgence in cufflinks.
 In 1924 the Boyer fastener system was invented and thus the modern cufflink as we know it was born.
 A new and modern cufflink that was created with the intent of making cufflinks easier to wear and secure onto cuffs, this remains one of the most popular methods of fastening cufflinks in the world today.